Chantal Rossi

 Chantal Rossi is a politician in Montreal, Quebec, Canada.
 She has served on the Montreal city council since 2013 as a member of Équipe Denis Coderre pour Montréal.
 She was previously a borough councillor in Montréal-Nord from 2009 to 2013 and an elected trustee on the Commission scolaire de la Pointe-de-l'Île from 1998 to 2014.

 Early life and career

 Rossi was born in Montréal-Nord.
 She is the daughter of Carlo Rossi, who represented Bourassa in the House of Commons of Canada from 1979 to 1988.
 In 1987, she helped convince her father to reverse his long-standing support for capital punishment and to vote against its re-introduction.

 A mother at a young age, Rossi worked for several years as a Bank of Montreal cashier before entering public life.
-She is a trained mezzo-soprano singer and has performed concerts in Montreal.
+She is a trained mezzo-soprano singer and has performed at concerts in Montreal.

 School commissioner

 Rossi was first elected to the Commission scolaire de la Pointe-de-l'Île in 1998 and was re-elected in 2003 and 2007.
 She was not a candidate in the deferred election of 2014.